infinum/frontend-handbook/React/Project structure.md

 ## Organizing components
 ### UI Components

-When adding UI components, you should be able to group them in two root domains:
+When adding UI components, you should be able to group them in three root domains:

 1. `core` - primitives, low level components
 2. `shared` - components that are shared all across the app